ryanfiller/portfolio-svelte/src/routes/changes/index.md

 [design/series-layout](https://github.com/ryanfiller/portfolio-svelte/pull/23) - Add pages for series, way for posts within a series to navigate between each other

+[feature/last-updated](https://github.com/ryanfiller/portfolio-svelte/pull/32) - Edited posts can now have an array of publish dates

 [[details | Version Details]]
 | - Features
 |   - Remove `$markdown` store and rework how `mdsvex` layout flow works